 Partial Knee Replacement

 A partial knee replacement is an option for an overwhelming number of patients.
 At the Klasinski Clinic, we offer the Oxford partial knee replacement.
 Dr. David Henneghan has more years of experience with these types of knee replacements than any other provider in central Wisconsin.
-He is now teaming up with Dr. Cody Nikolai to create a dynamic teamed approach to your care.

 Compared to a total knee replacement, the surgery process is similar for the partial knee replacement but can be done in an inpatient or outpatient setting depending upon your health, medical history, and insurance.
 This means you may or may not spend a night in the hospital.
 About 40% of patients with osteoarthritis of their knees are candidates for this procedure.
 In order to be a candidate for a partial knee replacement, your arthritis must be confined to the front and inside portion of the knee and the ACL (anterior cruciate ligament) must be intact.
 This is not a stepping stone procedure.
 In fact, after 20 years 91% of patients still have their partial knee replacement and have not progressed to needing a total knee replacement.